orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       filter-lto if a verified reason is not provided and LTO works on their machine.
   12. filter-lto when the machine is too slow (>= 24 hours) to handle LTO builds because it a security backlog issue that should be prevented.
+If the ebuild does not proactively disable the LTO, the the developers could be perceived as assisting the attackers.

 # Ebuild organization